fluencelabs/examples/aqua-examples/drand/README.md

 If you are new to Fluence or need a refresher on Marine and Aqua, please see the [developer docs](https://fluence.dev/docs/learn/overview).

 Wrapping the Drand HTTP API with Marine is straight forward and only requires the [curl module](./services/curl_adapter/) as a dependency to our [drand service](./services/drand).
-As you can see when inspecting [main.rs](./services/drand/src/main.rs), the service closely follows the Drand HTTP API with some adjustments made in the data structures.
+As you can see when inspecting [main.rs](./services/drand/src/main.rs), the service closely follows the Drand HTTP API with some adjustments made in the return data structures.
 See the *test* section for usage examples.

 You compile the service code with [build script](./services/scripts/build.sh), which places the Wasm files in the [artifacts](./services/artifacts/) directory.
-Once the Wasm modules are create, we can run the tests with the *cargo test* command in the [drand dir](./services/drand/).
-Recall that we are using the marine test sdk which requires the existence of the Wasm modules.
+Once the Wasm modules are created, we can run the tests with the *cargo test* command in the [drand dir](./services/drand/).
+Recall that we are using the [marine test sdk](https://crates.io/crates/marine-rs-sdk-test), which requires the existence of the Wasm module(s).

 ```bash
 cargo +nightly test --release